 Remember, Train smart, not hard!

-The first step is to identify what is necessary to complete your goals.
-The loose concept of reverse engineering is helpful to develop the overall plan.
-For example; looking at different sources to reach a goal, whether it be finish a marathon, or run a very fast time is a starting point.
-This is also the time to be brutally honest.
-Once you see what it takes to hit that particular time or to even finish, if the plan is unworkable, then it may be time to change the goal to a more realistic time or move down to a shorter race.
+The first step is to identify what you need to achieve your desired goals.
+Using the concept of reverse engineering can help develop an overall plan.
+Consider various sources to achieve your goal, whether finishing a marathon or running a very fast time.
+Be brutally honest and assess whether your strategy is workable or not.
+If not, it may be time to change your goal to a more realistic one or move down to a shorter race.

 This technique forces you to confront the different options by asking you to identify three different pieces of data: